diagonal-finance/examples/integrations/stripe/subscriptions/client/react/README.md

 ## How to run locally

-In order to start only the client, you'll need to:
+In order to start the client, you'll need to:

 ### Install dependencies